-Today's article continues the historical analysis of the new County ARC and Supplemental Coverage Option programs created in the 2014 Farm Bill.
-Last week's article (farmdoc daily May 8, 2014) focused on the likelihood of payments being triggered by yield or revenue losses.
-This article provides estimates of relative payment size based on the same historical data.
-More details on the new commodity program options can be found in the February 20, 2014 article.
-Details on SCO can be found in the February 27, 2014 and April 24, 2014 articles.
+Today’s post continues the historical analysis of the new County ARC and Supplemental Coverage Option programs created in the 2014 Farm Bill.
+Last week’s post (available here) focused on the likelihood of payments being triggered by yield or revenue losses.
+This post provides estimates of relative payment size based on the same historical data.
+More details on the new commodity program options can be found here.
+Details on SCO can be found here and here.

 Illinois county yield data and national marketing year average prices for corn from 1972 through 2013 were collected from NASS.
 Corn futures price data was also used to collect base and harvest insurance prices over the same time period.
 This historical data was then used to put together an historical analysis of the county ARC and SCO programs from 1977 through 2013 (the 1972 to 1976 data was needed to develop county ARC revenue guarantees beginning in 1977).